 Is there a price difference?

-According to the 2020 American Society of Plastic Surgeons study, the average cost of a breast reduction is $5,913.
-That same study also showed that the average cost of a breast lift is $5,012.
+According to the American Society of Plastic Surgeons, the average cost of a breast reduction is $7,800.
+That same study also showed that the average cost of a breast lift is $6,816.

-As you can see, a breast reduction costs a bit more, likely because more work is involved in ridding excess tissue, fat, and skin and reshaping the breasts, whereas, with a breast lift, you are focusing primarily on reshaping the breasts.
-There may be minimal tissue removal involved, but the lift is mostly for changing the shape.
+As you can see, a breast reduction costs a bit more, likely because more work is involved in ridding excess tissue, fat, and skin and reshaping the breasts, whereas with a breast lift, you are focusing primarily on reshaping the breasts.
+There may be minimal tissue removal involved, but the lift is primarily for reshaping the contours.

-Note that both of the above prices do not include anesthesia, operating room costs, and other expenses related to the surgeries.
+Note that neither of the above prices includes anesthesia, operating room costs, and other expenses related to the surgeries.

-Also, note that the prices will vary depending on the location of your surgery and the experience level of the surgeon.
+Additionally, please note that prices may vary depending on the location of your surgery and the surgeon’s experience level.

 Now that you’ve learned the differences between a breast lift and a breast reduction, you can make the choice of which one best suits your needs.
 Always rely on a trusted, experienced surgeon to help you finalize this decision.